 The Bottom Line

 Root canal therapy has gained a bad reputation due to myths surrounding them.
 Hopefully, after reading this article, you will be able to move forward with root canal treatment without worry or fear.
-If you still have apprehensions about this tooth-saving treatment, our team at Crown Dental is happy to address any questions or concerns you may have to ease your anxiety and ensure that you feel comfortable going forward.
+If you still have apprehensions about this tooth-saving treatment, our team at Nexa Dental is happy to address any questions or concerns you may have to ease your anxiety and ensure that you feel comfortable going forward.
 You may also speak to our dentist about options for sedation dentistry, which can help you feel more comfortable and relaxed in the dental chair.

 If you believe that you require root canal therapy, please contact our team of dedicated dental professionals today.
 We are happy to provide this service to our patients.